Index of contents

 - Conversions and Forms for contact acquisition: allow you to set and edit conversions and forms respectively of the Contact Generation objective created during the Campaign.

 - Matched Audiences: Matched Audiences and Lookalike Audiences are the cousins of Facebook Ads' Custom Audiences and Similar Audiences and like the latter are created by an Audience that has engaged on the site or Company Page, by uploding lists and in other ways, including the 2 we see below.

 Retargeting on LinkedIn ADS

-Similar to Google ADS and Facebook Advertising, even on Linkedin ADS you can create Audiences, useful for retargeting.
+Similar to Google ADS and Facebook Advertising, on LinkedIn ADS you can also create Audiences, useful for retargeting.

 Thanks to retargeting you can re-engage sets of users who have interacted in some way towards your product or service with an ad in order to advance them in the sales funnel (for example by making them perform a more significant action) or simply bring them back into the Landing Page in case they left without performing the desired conversion initiative, such as filling out the form in the case of Lead Generation.

 More specifically, retargeting on LinkedIn ADS is divided into 3 macro sets: Company (or Account) Targeting, Contact Targeting, Retargeting.
 Let's see them together:

 - Company (or Account) Targeting: allows you to profile an imported LinkedIn list.